 The Western Sky Design client base is a mix of industries—from tourism and non-profit organizations to technology and state agencies.
 Clients and projects range from large to small, and deliverables include items such as logo design, brochures, stationery, annual reports, outdoor advertising, newsletters and posters.
 In addition to completing the design portion of such projects, Chris has vast experience in the printing industry and often serves as the print-buyer.
 She will ask clients—and advise on—the initial pertinent printing questions, then handle the rest.

 Chris’ experience in the industry, helpful friendly attitude, design skills and commitment to providing superior customer service, are all vital to the retention and growth of her client base, and anchor the continued success of Western Sky Design.

 Her positions included Customer Service Representative, Prepress Technician, mid-level Management (Proofing and Quality Control Departments), and Production Artist.
 The majority of this time was in Prepress working in desktop publishing applications such as Quark XPress, Illustrator, Photoshop and InDesign, on both Mac and PC platforms.
 She had continual interaction with personnel and equipment related to other departments within these companies—sales, estimating, management, and production.
-It was during this time Chris gained the experience and motivation to start her own business.
+Chris gained the experience and motivation to start her own business during that time.
 After eighteen months of commuting an hour each way from Cheyenne to Northern Colorado, she took the leap and started Western Sky Design!

-THE EARLY YEARS.
-As a young girl in Michigan, Chris discovered her love of drawing and bird watching—two things she is still passionate about.
-Her favorite classes in school were art and math; her first exposure to the printing industry was through her parents’ employer, the local newspaper.
+Chris’s love of drawing and bird watching started early, as a young girl in Michigan.
+Her favorite classes in school were art and math.
+Her first exposure to the printing industry was through her parents’ employer, the local newspaper.